-- 1. Completion of the Financial Regulations review - 2.
-Implementation of uncompleted high priority audit recommendations - 3.
+- 1. Implementation of uncompleted high priority audit recommendations (as per point 20 within section 4) - 2.
 Review and develop the ICT Security Policy to include emerging Cyber Security risks

-6. CERTIFICATION
+6. Certification

-To the best of our knowledge, governance arrangements, as defined above, have been in place at New Forest District Council for the year ended 31st March 2017 and up to the date of approval of the annual report and statement of accounts.
+To the best of our knowledge, governance arrangements, as defined above, have been in place at New Forest District Council for the year ended 31st March 2018 and up to the date of approval of the annual report and statement of accounts.